 Impact of the change on safety and health or control of licensed material.
 Verify the licensee adequately evaluated each change and reached the proper conclusion as to whether the change could be made without prior NRC approval.

 Modifications to existing operating procedures including any necessary training or retraining before operations.
-Verify the licensee has updated operating procedures and conducted training on the procedures prior to
+Verify the licensee has updated the affected operating procedures and conducted training on the modified procedures prior to beginning operations.
+Review a sample of operator training records for specific changes to assess whether the level of training provided is consistent with the training requirements in the license.

 Authorization requirements for the change.
-Review the licensee’s implementing procedurePlant modifications are typically reviewed by impacted safety groups such as Nuclear Criticality Safety (NCS),Environmental, Fire Protection, Chemical Safety, ISA, Licensing, Radiological Protection, and Operations prior to authorizing the change.
-The purpose of the review is to (1) concur on the change, (2) identify potential impacts to the safety or licensing basis, and (3) identify action items and documents that will require revision in support of the change.
-Authorization is typically documented on a work clearance permit or other similar form or may take the form of signature or a time/date stamp in a software program.
+Review the licensee’s CMS implementing procedure(s) to verify they include authorization requirements for plant changes.
+Plant modifications are typically reviewed by impacted safety groups such as Nuclear Criticality Safety (NCS), Emergency Preparedness, Environmental, Fire Protection, Chemical Safety, ISA, Licensing, Radiological Protection, and Operations prior to authorizing the change.
+The purpose of the review by impacted safety groups is to (1) concur on the change, (2) identify potential impacts to the safety or licensing basis, and (3) identify action items and documents that will require revision in support of the change.
+Authorization is typically documented on a work clearance permit or other similar form or may take the form of signature or a time/date stamp in a CMS software program.
 For the changes reviewed, verify action items identified by the review process were completed prior to field implementation.

 Approved duration of temporary changes.
-Verify temporary changes include an approved duration/expiration date.In some cases, the licensee may place a limit on the number of extensions that can be granted, or the licensee may require higher levels of approval for multiple extensions.
+Verify temporary changes include an approved duration/expiration date.
+The CMS procedures may allow extensions to temporary modifications with the proper approvals and justification.
+In some cases, the licensee may place a limit on the number of extensions that can be granted, or the licensee may require higher levels of approval for multiple extensions.
 Review a sampling of temporary modifications to verify approved durations were specified and any extensions were properly authorized in accordance with the licensee’s procedure.

 Impacts or modifications to the ISA or other safety program information.
-Verify the licensee’s includes an evaluation to determine if the change results in impact to the ISA Summary This evaluation is typically documented on70.72 evaluation form.
-There may also be questions to determine if the change impacts other licensing basis documents such as the Emergency Plan, Fundamental Nuclear Material & Control Plan (FNMCP), Quality Assurance Plan (QAP), and license application.For modifications that did not require a license amendment, the inspector should verifyNo sole IROFS preventing or mitigating an accident sequence that exceeds the performance requirements of 10 CFR 70.61 were altered.n IROFS needed to meet the performance requirements of 10 CFR 70.61 was not removed, without an equivalent replacement of its safety function.
+Verify the licensee’s CMS includes an evaluation to determine if the change results in an impact to the ISA Summary and other documents that are part of the safety program.
+This evaluation is typically documented on a 10 CFR 70.72 evaluation form.
+Safety program documents that could be impacted by modifications include procedures, drawings, technical documents, engineering calculations, process hazard analysis (PHA), and training records.
+There may also be questions to determine if the change impacts other licensing basis documents such as the Emergency Plan, Fundamental Nuclear Material & Control Plan (FNMCP), Quality Assurance Plan (QAP), and license application.
+Review the modification package for the selected facility changes to verify impacted documents are properly identified.

+For selected modifications that did not require a license amendment, the inspector should verify the licensee’s evaluation provided valid technical basis to demonstrate the following:

+No sole IROFS preventing or mitigating an accident sequence that exceeds the performance requirements of 10 CFR 70.61 were altered.

+An IROFS needed to meet the performance requirements of 10 CFR 70.61 was not removed, without an equivalent replacement of its safety function.

-No new process, technology, or control system was implemented that .
+No new process, technology, or control system was implemented that has not been evaluated by the licensee.

 No new types of accident sequences that require IROFS were created that were not already described in the ISA.